What to put in the i401k?

 Stocks vs Bonds — The odd couple.

-The U.S. and international stock markets will have a return on average of around 10%.
-Great right?
-It’s way above the 7% total return I mentioned for the Three-Fund Portfolio.
-The downside is the volatility; the US stock market, for example, can go up 26% in a year as it did in 2023 or down 50% as it did in 2008-09.
-During dips, it’s stomach churning.
-Long-term, it’s a fabulous return.
+The downside is volatility.
+The US stock market, for example, can go up 24% in a year, as it did in 2024, or down 50%, as it did in 2008-09.
+During dips, this can be stomach-churning.
+However, in the long term, it’s a fabulous return.

 Why are they combined in a Three-Fund Portfolio?